All About Automotive Master Mechanics

-In 2016, there was an estimated number of 749,900 jobs in the United States for Automotive Master Mechanic.
+There were about 749,900 jobs for Automotive Master Mechanic in 2016 (in the United States).
 New jobs are being produced at a rate of 6.1% which is above the national average.
 The Bureau of Labor Statistics predicts 45,900 new jobs for Automotive Master Mechanic by 2026.
-Due to new job openings and attrition, there will be an average of 75,600 job openings in this field each year.
+There will be an estimated 75,600 positions for Automotive Master Mechanic per year.

 The states with the most job growth for Automotive Master Mechanic are Utah, Georgia, and Idaho.
 Watch out if you plan on working in District of Columbia, Maine, or Kansas.
 These states have the worst job growth for this type of profession.

 Automotive Master Mechanics make between $23,420 and $66,950 a year.